CabinJS/cabinjs.com/posts/index.md

 });
 ```

-Now you can alter the build task to use your repo's name as the baseUrl when deploying to GitHub pages:
+Then alter the `build` task to use your repo's name as the base URL when deploying to GitHub pages:

 ```js
 grunt.registerTask('build', function(target) {